 When you shop in-store, this problem disappears altogether, so while you may pay a slight premium in your local shopping centre, you'll always know exactly how much you're going to pay.

 True View: Free delivery

 There are now hundreds of websites dedicated to making online shopping even cheaper, with the likes of Hot UK Deals and Voucher Comparison all promising 50% - 75% off your order, free gifts and other giveaways.
 The reality rarely lives up to these promises, though, with the overwhelming majority of deals either reserved for new customers, or restricted to free delivery or the odd £5 off.
-There are some genuinely useful sites out there, including our own Amazon Price Beater service, but the best vouchers are still to be found in newspapers, magazines and on the street, all for use on the high street.
+There are some genuinely useful sites out there, but the best vouchers are still to be found in newspapers, magazines and on the street, all for use on the high street.

 Whether or not online shopping really is cheaper than the high street depends on what you're looking to buy, and who you're buying it with.
 Supermarkets are still the champions when it comes to your weekly food shop, but it's important to look a little deeper when buying your next TV or fridge.

 For a true view of how much you're really saving, sign up to our free Money Dashboard budget planner, where you can keep track of your outgoings and manage your expenses, all in one convenient place.